cristianmanoliu/neetcode/README.md

 **Time Complexity**: O(1) - all operations (push, pop, top, getMin) are constant time **Space Complexity**: O(n) - worst case, min stack stores n elements (same as main stack)

+### [Medium] Evaluate Reverse Polish Notation

+**Main idea**:
+Use a stack to evaluate expressions in Reverse Polish Notation (postfix).
+Iterate through the tokens:

+- **Initialize stack**: Create empty stack to store operands
+- **Process each token**: For each token in the expression:
+    - **If number**: Push the number onto the stack
+    - **If operator** (`'+'`, `'-'`, `'*'`, `'/'`):
+        - Pop two operands from stack (second operand popped first, then first operand)
+        - Apply the operation: first_operand operator second_operand
+        - Push the result back onto the stack
+- **Return result**: The final value remaining on the stack is the answer

+The key insight: RPN eliminates the need for parentheses and operator precedence rules.
+The stack naturally handles the order of operations since operators always apply to the most recent operands.

+**Important note**: Order matters when popping - the second value popped is the first operand.
+For example, with tokens ["4", "13", "5", "/"], we pop 5 first ( second operand), then 13 (first operand), and compute 13 / 5 = 2.

+**Edge cases**: Division truncates toward zero.
+Valid expressions always result in exactly one value on the stack.

+**Time Complexity**: O(n) - single pass through all tokens **Space Complexity**: O(n) - stack stores at most n/2 operands

 ## Binary Search

 ## Linked List